xlievo/Business.AspNet/README.md

 c: **[WebSocketDispose]** is disconnecting a WebSocket connection to facilitate your own connection management, or do nothing?

 ## About the communication layer
-The following three communication layer objects will be injected into your logical methods as parameters, It can be null.
+The following three communication layer objects will be injected into your logical methods as parameters

 a: **[Business.AspNet.Context]** Current controller, valid only for HTTP communication